breadboard-ai/breadboard/packages/breadboard-cli/README.md

 Imports an OpenAPI spec and converts the interface into a breadboard file that you can use.

-`npx breadboard import https://raw.githubusercontent.com/breadboard-ai/breadboard/c371c2cd5aca33673e30fc647c920228752e41ee/recipes/tools/openapi/tests/specs/openai.json -o ./` - Will import the latest `OpenAI` OpenAPI spec and emit a breadboard file for each endpoint in the spec.
+`npx breadboard import https://raw.githubusercontent.com/breadboard-ai/breadboard/c371c2cd5aca33673e30fc647c920228752e41ee/recipes/tools/openapi/tests/specs/openai.json -o ./` - Will import the latest `OpenAI` OpenAPI JSON spec and emit a breadboard file for each endpoint in the spec.

+or

+`npx breadboard import https://raw.githubusercontent.com/openai/openai-openapi/master/openapi.yaml -o ./` - Will import the latest `OpenAI` OpenAPI YAML spec and emit a breadboard file for each endpoint in the spec.

 `npx breadboard import https://raw.githubusercontent.com/breadboard-ai/breadboard/c371c2cd5aca33673e30fc647c920228752e41ee/recipes/tools/openapi/tests/specs/openai.json -a createEmbeddings` - Will import the latest `OpenAI` OpenAPI spec emit only the named endpoint (in this case `createEmbeddings`)